codedventuresptyltd/foundry/docs/commercebridge/index.md

 CommerceBridge is a distributed commerce orchestration framework built for complex B2B operations.
 It models the entire commerce journey as an **engagement** rather than isolated transactions.

-The framework consists of a central orchestration layer (the Bridge) that coordinates stateless processing units (Workers) to handle sophisticated commerce workflows.
+The framework consists of a central abstraction layer (the Bridge) that provides a common API interface between stateless processing units (Workers) and integrations.
 It's designed for multi-tenant environments where each tenant extends the base system with their own business logic and integrations.

 Unlike cart-focused e-commerce platforms, CommerceBridge handles complex B2B scenarios: configurable products, sophisticated pricing rules, multi-warehouse fulfillment, and long-running commerce conversations.